 This study investigates the relationship between expanding rail services and greenhouse gas (GHG) emissions in Indian states.
 The research focuses on the potential of rail systems to reduce GHG emissions by accommodating more passengers and being more energy efficient.
 Panel data analysis is used to examine the impact of rail service expansion on GHG emissions in 28 Indian states and 3 union territories from 2014 to 2019.
 Secondary data sources are utilized to gather information on GHG emissions, rail track kilometers, gross state domestic product, state export share, population density, vehicle registration, and industrial units.
 The study employs a panel regression model, with rail service expansion (measured by running track kilometers) as the main independent variable, while controlling for factors such as gross state domestic product, state export share, population density, vehicle registration, and industrial units.
-The study employs of the study support previous research indicating that the expansion of rail way networks contributes to increased emission levels.
+The analysis aims to determine whether the expansion of rail transport networks leads to a reduction in GHG emissions.
+The findings of the study support previous research indicating that the expansion of railway networks contributes to increased emission levels.
 The study highlights the current reliance on non-electric sources in the Indian railway system and the need for greater electrification to reduce emissions.
 The findings are particularly relevant as the Indian railway system is undergoing significant development, with expansion efforts leading to increased construction activities and emissions.